 REQUIRED: Associates degree and one year of experience in broadcast operations.

-Preferred: Certification as SBE CBT (Certified Broadcast Technologist) level or equivalent.
+Preferred: Experience in video field production and multi-camera operations; SBE CBT (Society of Broadcast Engineers Certified Broadcast Technologist) level or equivalent.